-At the Nirmal Bhartia School, we recognise that as an active learner, each child is unique and learns in his or her own unique and different way.
-Factors such as prior knowledge, readiness to learn, a child’s particular interests and passions and learning profile usually contribute to the different ways in which children learn.
+At the Nirmal Bhartia School, we recognise that each child is unique and different and learns in his or her own way.
+Factors such as prior knowledge, readiness to learn, a child’s particular interests and passions and learning profile usually contribute to the different ways in which he/she learns.

 Our teachers use Differentiated Instruction methods and strategies such as choice boards, centers, stations and differentiated worksheets to both incorporate and go beyond Multiple Intelligence insights with an intent to help each child become more aware of his/her leanings, preferences for learning and areas of strength.
 Diversity of thoughts and opinions, ideas and expressions and ways of learning are always valued in our classrooms.